 - (4) Elementary/Middle/Junior High Points.
+Refer to Section 1408 for elementary/middle/junior high point system.
 Points won by an elementary, middle or junior high school shall not be counted toward the district sweepstakes in a high school meet and vice versa. - (I) SUNDAY PARTICIPATION.
-UIL member schools shall not sponsor students in a UIL contest or a contest similar to one offered by the UIL on Sunday.
-Exceptions: - (1) UIL area, regional and state competitions may be held on Sunday, due to unavoidable circumstances that cause hardship to participating schools, provided they are approved by all of the following: - (A) a UIL staff director, - (B) a majority of superintendents or their designees of the affected schools and - (C) the meet director. - (2) School district personnel may instruct high school students and accompany them to school-sanctioned academic competitions held on Sunday that do not count on UIL standing under the provisions listed below. - (A) A student shall not represent a UIL member school in more than two such competitions on Sunday during the school year.
-Example: if a student competes in a tournament scheduled for Friday, Saturday and Sunday, the tournament counts as one of the two allowable Sunday competitions regardless of whether the student competes on Sunday. - (B) The participation of the student, academic coach, sponsor or director shall have prior approval of the superintendent or designated administrator.
-Students are considered to be representing their school if they are wearing and/or using school equipment or being directed, accompanied, or transported by a school employee or persons on behalf of school personnel.

-- Participation is limited to contests that are sponsored by colleges or universities. - (D) Students are not prohibited from participating in non-school-sponsored competitions and activities.
+UIL member schools shall not sponsor students in a UIL contest or an academic contest similar to one offered by the UIL on Sunday.
+Exceptions: - UIL competitions may be held on Sunday, due to unavoidable circumstances that cause hardship to participating schools, provided they are approved by the UIL office. - (2) School district personnel may instruct high school students and accompany them to school-sanctioned academic competitions held on Sunday that do not count on UIL standing under the provisions listed below. - (A) A student shall not represent a UIL member school in more than four such competitions on Sunday during the school year.
+Example: if a student competes in a tournament scheduled for Friday, Saturday and Sunday, the tournament counts as one of the four allowable Sunday competitions regardless of whether the student competes on Sunday. - (B) The participation of the student, academic coach, sponsor or director shall have prior approval of the superintendent or designated administrator.
+Students are considered to be representing their school if they are wearing and/or using school equipment or being directed, accompanied, or transported by a school employee or persons on behalf of school personnel. - (C) Participation is limited to contests that are sponsored by colleges or universities.
+Exception: Robotics - (D) Students are not prohibited from participating in non-school-sponsored competitions and activities.
 Parents may take their children to meets provided the school does not pay entry fees or other related expenses and the coaches do not attend the competition.
-The fact that a tournament entry contains information as to which high school a student attends or information about the high school itself (address, coach, telephone, FAX, etc.) does not in and of itself constitute a violation. - (E) The following constitute sponsorship: - (i) The school pays entry fees for contestants or uses activity funds to pay for any or all student expenses. - (ii) Student uses school fundraiser dollars to pay for fees, transportation and/or housing expenses. - (iii) Student is accompanied by school personnel. - (iv) Student is accompanied, directed or transported by a person or persons on behalf of school personnel. - (v) Student wears or uses school equipment. - (F) School district personnel includes any person hired or appointed by the school or its employees who is involved in preparing or assisting the contestant for a contest that is part of the UIL academic program. - (G) This rule applies only to contests that are part of the UIL Academic Meet Plan.
+The fact that a tournament entry contains information as to which high school a student attends or information about the high school itself (address, coach, telephone, FAX, etc.) does not in and of itself constitute a violation.

+- (E) The following constitute sponsorship: - The school pays entry fees for contestants or uses activity funds to pay for any or all student expenses. - (ii) Student uses school fundraiser dollars to pay for fees, transportation and/or housing expenses. - (iii) Student is accompanied by school personnel. - (iv) Student is accompanied, directed or transported by a person or persons on behalf of school personnel. - (v) Student wears or uses school equipment. - (F) School district personnel includes any person hired or appointed by the school or its employees who is involved in preparing or assisting the contestant for a contest that is part of the UIL academic program. - (G) This rule applies only to contests that are part of the UIL Academic Meet Plan.
 It is not a violation for school district personnel to assist a student in preparation for or participation in a contest that is not part of the UIL Academic Meet Plan. - (H) Students found to be in violation of the Sunday Participation Rule may be penalized for the current academic year in "germane" academic contests.
-For example, a student found in violation of the Sunday Participation Rule in Lincoln-Douglas Debate would be penalized in debate only (Lincoln-Douglas and Cross-Examination), not

-- in all speech events, nor in any other UIL academic events. - (I) The District Executive Committee shall rule on protests and reports of violations concerning the Sunday Participation Rule.
-See Section 28 (a). - (m) NON-TRADITIONAL SCHOOL YEARS.
-(See Section 383).
+For example, a student found in violation of the Sunday Participation Rule in Lincoln-Douglas Debate would be penalized in debate only (Lincoln-Douglas and Cross-Examination), not in all speech events, nor in any other UIL academic events. - (I) The District Executive Committee shall rule on protests and reports of violations concerning the Sunday Participation Rule.
+Refer to Section

+28 (a).